nhuquynhle22/Crime_Rates_vs_City_Budgets/README.md

 ## ERD

 ## Machine Learning
 Machine learning will be built using Scikit.
-Unsupervised learning with a linear regression model will be utiliezed to transform the data to create an intuitive representation for analysis.
+Unsupervised learning with a linear regression model will be utilized to transform the data to create an intuitive representation for analysis.

 ## Database
 We have decided to use Postgres to manage the databases.
 Since the database allows us to us foreign keys, subqueries, large data sets, and different user-defined types and functions.
 Postgres is capable of writing large amounts of data more efficiently, and it can handle concurrency better.